strimzi/proposals/050-unidirectional-topic-operator.md

 This propsal aims to set the direction and define the semantics of the UTO.
 It is not intended, by itself, to define the complete post-BTO picture.
-Future work would include:
+Future work _could_ include:

-* Defining the `Kafka` schema changed need for the CO to deploy the UTO.
+* Providing tooling to conveniently create `KafkaTopics` for existing topics in Kafka.
-* Possibly providing tooling to conveniently create `KafkaTopics` for existing topics in Kafka.
+* Adopting the config partitioning idea to allow multiple `KafkaTopics` to manage disjoint subsets of topics' configurations.

 ## Rejected alternatives